saksh-05/saksh-05/README.md

   <img width="100%" src="https://github.com/saurabhtopthon01/saurabhtopthon01/blob/main/assets/cover.png" alt="cover" />
 </div>
 <p align="left">
-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+I'm a Full-stack developer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Redux and Typescript.
 I'm a developer of responsive and attractive ideas.
 Open to collaborate on new and exciting ideas .
 </p>

 * 🌍  I'm based in India